koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

     .FirstOrDefault();
 ```

-What this query would generate should be of no suprise:
+What this query would generate should be of no surprise:

 ```sql
 SELECT "u"."Id"
 FROM "Users" AS "u"